proxmox/proxmox-backup/docs/administration-guide.rst

 Access Control
 ~~~~~~~~~~~~~~

-Users do not have any permission by default.
+By default new users do not have any permission.
 Instead you need to
-specify what is allowed and what not.
+specify what is allowed and what is not.
 You can do this by assigning
 roles to users on specific objects like datastores or remotes.
 The
 following roles exist:

+**NoAccess**
+  Disable Access - nothing is allowed.

 **Admin**
   The Administrator can do anything.

 **Audit**
   An Auditor can view things, but is not allowed to change settings.

-**NoAccess**
-  Disable Access - nothing is allowed.

 **DatastoreAdmin**
   Can do anything on datastores.